Even though you get along swimmingly with your partner, it doesn't necessarily mean you'll

 get along with your partner's family — at least not right away.
 It can take some time to feel comfortable around them and find your place within the group.
 And if mismatched personalities are involved, the process can take even longer.

 There are, after all, so many factors involved when it comes to family dynamics.
 "How close the family is, their past interactions with [your partner, and] how willing they are to accept anyone in your position are all at play,"

 That's why, if you aren't feelin' the love, you won't want to take it personally.
 There are, however, plenty of ways you can try to bridge the gap, and "with a little flexibility, you can get a little closer,"

-It may be necessary to create a few boundaries at times, Ewing says, especially if the situation has become problematic.
+create a few boundaries at times, Ewing says, especially if the situation has become problematic.
 But in terms of everyday awkwardness, or not having anything in common, the tips below should help you find common ground, and get along better with your partner's family.
 1 Try To Be Yourself One of the easiest and most effective ways to get along better with your partner's family, is by simply being yourself.
 Photo credit: Shutterstock

 It's understandable that nerves might kick in and make it difficult to fully relax.
 But if you're hanging out with your partner's family, all you really need to do is be yourself.

 try too hard when building relationships with their loved one’s family members," Ewing says.
 So take a deep breath, tell a few jokes, or do whatever else comes naturally.

 Once you know you don't have to change yourself, "you’ll show up a lot more confident and comfortable, making it easier for everyone to get to know the real you," Ewing says.

-2. Focus On The Positives
+2 Focus On The Positives

 "It’s easy to see the negatives in others, especially if the relationship started on the wrong foot," Jonathan Bennett, relationship and dating expert at

 So if you aren't currently seeing eye-to-eye with your partner's family, try to look for their good qualities.
 Maybe your partner's mom isn't open with you, but you've noticed she shows her love by making amazing food.
 Or maybe you don't have anything in common with their dad, but you appreciate how much he loves your partner.